subie23/project1/README.md

 # project1
-In this project refactored the code to make it more accessible.
+In this project I refactored the code to make it more accessible.